University of New Haven Visitors Policy & Access to Campus Guidelines

 Center for Student Engagement, Leadership and Orientation (CSELO) and Recognized Student Organizations

-RSOs holding events should comply with all CSELO rules and regulations for events, and should use CoVerified to ensure attendees at their events are authorized to be on campus at that time, and help ensure mask-wearing and safety at their events.
+RSOs holding events should comply with all CSELO rules and regulations for events and University COVID policies, and should use CoVerified to ensure attendees at their events are authorized to be on campus at that time, and help ensure face covering-wearing and safety at their events.

 Event Guest Policy

 The following guidelines apply to ALL non-RSO events, both indoors and outdoors, including guest speakers for academic programs and classes.
 Specific requirements for some events may be shared by the event organizers (i.e. Commencement, Homecoming, etc.).
 Questions regarding guest attendance for specific events should be directed to the event organizer.
 Please note that the University’s intercollegiate varsity athletics events are governed under separate guidance from the NCAA and/or Northeast-10 Conference.
 Please see the section of this page under the heading, "Athletics."

 - Events occuring on any University of New Haven campus must be reserved in the Event Management System (EMS).

 - Only the Event Coordinator, as listed in the Event Management System (EMS), or their designee, may invite non-University guests to events.